v4 5 min read

 On first run this will:

-• Build the backend (NestJS) and frontend (React/Vite) Docker images
+• Build the backend (Express) and frontend (React/Vite) Docker images

 • Start PostgreSQL and run prisma db push to create the schema

-• Seed the database with 292 compliance controls, 3 default policies, and the admin user
+• Seed the database with 482 compliance controls across 18 frameworks, default policies, and the admin user

 4. Verify services are running